Battle of San Juan (1797): Battle

 On 17 April 1797, Lieutenant-General Sir Ralph Abercromby's fleet of 68 vessels appeared offshore Puerto Rico with a force of 7000, which included German auxiliaries and French émigrés.
 Two of his frigates then blocked San Juan harbor.

 The governor, Field Marshal Don Ramón de Castro y Gutiérrez, had already mobilized his 4000 militia and 200 Spanish garrison troops which, combined with 300 French privateers, 2000 armed peasantry, and paroled prisoners, brought his troop strength up to almost equal that of the British.
 He also had 376 cannon, 35 mortars, 4 howitzers and 3 swivel guns.

 Abercromby landed 3000 troops on 18 April and took control of Cangrejos.
 Castro moved his forces to Escambrón and the Spanish First Line of Defense.

 On 21 April, the British started a 7-day artillery duel with the Spanish forts of San Gerónimo and San Antonio, located at the Boquerón Inlet.
-At the same time, further Spanish forces put pressure on the British positions, the Spanish recaptured Martín Peña Bridge, while militia led by Sergeant Francisco Díaz raided behind British lines, bringing back prisoners.
+At the same time, further Spanish forces put pressure on the British positions, the Spanish recaptured Martín Peña Bridge, while the militia led by José "Pepe" Díaz (1776 - April 30, 1797) and Sergeant Francisco Díaz (1777 - ?), both cousins, raided behind British lines, bringing back prisoners.
 Then, on the 29th and 30th, the Spanish crossed the Boquerón Inlet, and forced the British to pull back.